 - ACs encourage reviewers to acknowledge and respond to author responses.

-In addition, authors can post "official comments" about their paper before the discussion stages, and restrict visibility to reviewers, area chairs, or program chairs as appropriate.
+In addition, authors can post "official comments" about their paper once the discussion stages begin, and restrict visibility to reviewers, area chairs, or program chairs as appropriate.
 For example, this functionality can be used to post links to supplementary material.

 The deadline for uploading camera-ready submissions will be in March 1st 2023.
 Additional guidance on preparing your camera-ready version will be provided on this page in due course.

 Frequently Asked Questions